-Let’s stop and think a moment about your changing role and responsibility as a corporate communicator: You’ve evolved from writer to content provider, providing usable chunks of information for an online readership.
+Let’s stop and think a moment about your changing role and responsibility as a corporate or marketing communicator: You’ve evolved from writer to content provider, providing usable chunks of information for an online readership.
 This may sound less than glamorous, but the fact remains, whether you’re writing a story or blog post for the intranet or online, and whether your readers consume your copy on a computer, iPad or smartphone.

 What must you demand of your writing now that it’s consumed online?

-1/ Be Considerate: Your readers deal with unprecedented levels of information and email overload; you owe it to them to produce content that’s intuitive and easy to scan and understand.
+1/ Be Considerate: Your readers deal with unprecedented levels of information and email overload.
+You owe it to them to produce content that’s intuitive and easy to scan and understand.
 Consider it an act of kindness and sensitivity.
 This brings us to how you package content, and here we do well to borrow from the field of applied industrial design—from the Bauhaus belief that design should be simple yet expressive, and which so greatly inspired the clean, intuitive and minimalistic product design of Steve Jobs.

 2/ Be Simple (really simple): The information you present online must be unsparingly clear—simple, free of jargon and anything non-essential.
 Not dumbed down, just streamlined.
 Ask yourself, “How can I get to the point faster?”
 “What can I take out to make this more effective?”
 Don’t review for grammar and spelling only.
 Add an additional review to eliminate redundancies: Completely eliminate, absolutely essential, foreign imports or free gifts, every single hour (hour is singular, making single redundant), that sort of thing.
 Simplicity is the ultimate sophistication—again, as Steve Jobs used to say, and he was right.